nevermore3d/Nevermore_Max/README.md

 At the end of the day, a fresh single-pass filtered exhaust (at brand new) has perhaps 70% VOC removal efficiency while still exhausting 30% of the nasty into the air you breathe.
 A recirculation filter achieving four passes at worn-in 50% efficiency could still remove 94% of the bas stuff.
 Or 99% at six passes!

 The number of passes you get all depends on how well you can seal your build chamber.
-The better sealed the chamber, the less room VOCs will circulate the carbon and deplete the filter too (VOCs from onions, wall paper or farts might not be as unhealthy as melted plastics VOCs, but they block space in the carbonall the same).
+The better sealed the chamber, the less room VOCs will circulate the carbon and deplete the filter too (VOCs from onions, wall paper or farts might not be as unhealthy as melted plastics VOCs, but they block space in the carbon all the same).

 Some will have a hard time achieving a good chamber seal, which creates the biggest drawback of recirculation filters - they're air flow neutral.
 Meaning, as nothing pulls air into the chamber, air can diffuse freely to the outside through any remaining gaps.
 And that air could be <i>zero per cent</I> cleaned...

-To both have the cake and eat it (yes you can!), a Max can incorporate a 4010 exhaust fan, that is used to keep a slight negative pressure inside the chamber - air will still just get pulled _into_ the chamber through any remaning cracks, not leak outside.
-Dont ramp it up high, its meant to just barely evict air so that the majority of air flow through the filter is still recirculated.
+To both have the cake and eat it (yes you can!), a Max can incorporate a 4010 exhaust fan, that is used to keep a slight negative pressure inside the chamber - air will still just get pulled _into_ the chamber through any remaining cracks, not leak outside.
+Don't ramp it up high, its meant to just barely evict air so that the majority of air flow through the filter is still recirculated.

-Air evicted through the exhaust will at least have passed through the carbon filter, dust-filter and HEPA filter at least once (hopefully many more times) - so its a good security measure to have if you dont want to bet on your chamber being hermetically sealed.
+Air evicted through the exhaust will at least have passed through the carbon filter, dust-filter and HEPA filter at least once (hopefully many more times) - so its a good security measure to have if you don't want to bet on your chamber being hermetically sealed.

 ### But we already have a filtered exhaust?

 Yup, but aside from being one-pass, regular mesh carbon filters mainly consists of...mesh.
 And active carbon sprinkle - miniscule amounts, not meant to be used 24/7 in a 3d printer.

-Just running regular  air through a mesh filter will still depete it in weeks (carbon can't opt to just bind the nasty stuff).
+Just running regular  air through a mesh filter will still deplete it in weeks (carbon can't opt to just bind the nasty stuff).
 Filter exposed to air depletes it too, in time.
 Friggin' everything depletes carbon.
 Thats why we need *more*.

 <b>The Nevermore</B> has a <i>kilo</i>, or two pounds, of active carbon.
 Not single-digit grams.
 And its can be sealed off from the surroundings, so when its not running, its not depleting.
 Any off-gassing between prints will likewise be kept inside the filter!
-And when is does run, it has alot of VOC binding capacity!
+And when is does run, it has a lot of VOC binding capacity!
 At least a hundred times more compared to a generic solder fume carbon mesh filter.

 This is the filter for the low maintenence crowd (who still want to be safe).